 The Bible DOES allow divorce for domestic abuse

-Biblical Divorce for Abuse explained in a nutshell
+Biblical divorce for abuse explained in a nutshell

 God hates divorce?
 Not always.

 Does God hate divorce?
-(Youtube)
+(YouTube interview with Barbara Roberts)

 Isn’t adultery the only ground for divorce?

 True or False?
-“Jesus speaks of divorce being permissible, and his reason for such is that our hearts can be hard.”
+“Jesus speaks of divorce being permissible, and his reason for such is that our hearts can be hard.”)

 Church discipline and church permission for divorce – how my mind has changed (by Barbara Roberts)

-David Instone-Brewer, The Westminster Confession, and Judging Divorce
+David Instone-Brewer, the Westminster Confession, and judging divorce

 The Bible virtually commands divorce for domestic abuse

-We Make Void God’s Word when we Prohibit Divorce for Abuse
+We make void God’s Word when we prohibit divorce for abuse

 False Vows do not a Covenant Make — by Pastor Dietrich Wichmann